thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/helm/minikube/change-default-values.md

-By default, the Helm chart uses:
+By default, the Helm chart deploys a standard NGINX Ingress Controller for HTTP and MQTT traffic when installing TBMQ on Kubernetes.

 ```yaml
 loadbalancer: